kraflab/dsda-doom/README.md

 - Heretic cheats aren't implemented yet, but you should be able to use the corresponding doom ones.
 - Dehacked support for heretic isn't implemented / investigated yet.
 It's possible some things will work by chance.
 - At the end of E2, one of the images requires palette swapping.
 This is not implemented yet, so the image will look wrong.
-- There isn't a separate heretic configuration file - if you'd like to keep different key configurations for each game, you'll have to keep two config files for now.
+- There isn't a separate heretic configuration file - if you'd like to keep different key configurations for each game, you'll have to keep two config files (for now).
 - Save files should work but are not compatible with the original.
 - Advanced hud is not implemented for heretic.
 - Extended hud colors are different due to heretic's different palette and the existing color translation tables.
 This can be improved eventually.
 - The heretic font does not have all the characters that the doom font does.
 As a result, the prboom+ hud font has been extended to the full character set and is used in various menus.
+- Some menus extend over the hud.
+This will be cleaned up later.
 - Any number of things may be broken...please let me know on dw or discord if you run into a problem.

 ### New Stuff